How LPG Gas Cylinder-Bottle Works - How Does a Propane Tank Work

 Almost all of the uses for LPG involve the use of the gas vapour, not the liquefied gas.

-LPG gas cylinders (propane tanks) are typically steel vessels for storing the common LPG gases, propane or butane.
+LPG gas cylinders (propane tanks) are typically steel vessels for storing the common LPG gases, propane or butane and typically used for cooking and heating.
 Homes and small businesses typically use 45kg, 90kg or 210kg LPG gas cylinder sizes (propane tank sizes).
 BBQ gas bottles come in 9kg and 4kg gas bottle sizes.

 LPG gas cylinders (propane tanks) may also be called “Propane Gas Bottles”, "LPG Bottles", "LPG Gas Bottles" or just "Gas Bottle".